Department of Environmental Sciences, Huxley College of the Environment

 Specific Test Requirements: For all options: Graduate Record Exam, General Test.
 Applicants with advanced degrees are not required to submit GRE scores.

-- An application for admission into the MS program in environmental science must include a one- to two-page statement of purpose indicating which specialization the applicant is most interested in, explaining why the applicant wishes to pursue graduate studies in environmental science, and what future expectations he or she has for the MS degree.
+- An application for admission into the MS program in environmental science must include a one- to two-page statement of purpose indicating which specialization the applicant is most interested in, explaining why the applicant wishes to pursue graduate studies in environmental science, and what future expectations they have for the MS degree.

 - The statement may indicate a preferred faculty advisor; students are encouraged to review faculty research interests as described on the Huxley website huxley.wwu.edu prior to contacting potential faculty advisors; students are admitted into the program only upon agreement of potential faculty advisors.